jens-limbach/SSv2-custom-sample-object/README.md

 ## Timeline Feature

-25. Bonus: Enable the timeline feature.
+25. Enable the timeline feature.
 There several configuratoin steps involved before the below code will work.
 You will need to go to your CRM and open the Timeline Configuration, create a new Event, configure the Account to subscribe to this event, create a new Inbound Communication System, then go to Inbound Custom Events, enable the Create event and assign your previous configured Communication System.
 Then finally you need to adjust the ```package.json``` with the credentials you configured in the communication system.
 After that you can the following snippet at the end of your ```sample-service.js``` before the last ```});```.
 If everything was successfull, everytime you create a new "sample" and link it with an account, the particular account will have a new event on his timeline.

 <img src="https://raw.githubusercontent.com/jens-limbach/SSv2-extensibility-workshop/aebf54ee44f6043978ead358090596f8f991650c/images/TimelineEvent.png">